outpaddling/Coding-Standards/README.md

 Write a simple build system that's easy to follow and portable.

+1. A simple Makefile that respects standard build variables such as CC, CXX, CFLAGS, CXXFLAGS, LDFLAGS, etc. is sufficient for most projects and easier to debug than more sophisticated build systems.
+Configure tools like GNU autoconf and cmake may seem to make things easier, but they are cans of worms.
+Most of them end up becoming extremely complex in the attempt to make them work on multiple platforms and almost invariably fail to achieve this goal.
+When they don't work (which is often) it's a nightmare for the end user.
+They'd have an easier time with a simple Makefile.

-1. Do not bundle dependencies.
+2. Do not bundle dependencies.
 The build system should build your program and nothing else.
 This is not only a good idea, it's policy for many mainstream package managers: